vidyagames998/vidyagames998.github.io/totk/gear.md

 - Run north and down stairs
 - On North side of big room, move bookcase, then grab shield behind chest
 - On NW side of room, move bookcase, grab knights claymore and shard, fuse royal guard and shard
-- Head back up stairs, grab shrine
+- Head back up stairs, grab shrine (ascend from below if raining)
 - Jump off north west ledge, and take inlet cave
 - Head east on the right side of room, climb up side, throw fire fruit on wood, grab chest
 - Fast Travel to Rabella Wetlands, glide south east, go to end of highcliff, jump off and land on wood platform in entrance below, Dpad down to whistle to go in, swim forward to land, use fan and wood to navigate to front of boat
 - ascend up on wood platform, climb mast to get 3x bow (the 3x bow only use one item per fuse, rubies, sapphires, topaz, and bombs do very high damage)
-- Camp the sky islands around Mount Lanayru until you see the ice dragon, fly to it and sword it's horn to get a powerful fuse item
+- Camp the sky islands around Mount Lanayru until you see the ice dragon, fly to it and sword it's horn to get a powerful fuse item (also freezes enemies)
     - The dragon spends 11 min underground and leaves the chasm at Mount Lanayru
     - It enters the chasm E of Sahasra (another place you can easily board)
     - It spends 17 min flying above ground clockwise south to hateno then up to Sahasra
     - Ruby shield and warm pants are needed
 - Fast Travel Gerudo Canyon, tag town and tower to south
-- Glide suit to tower, get shrine, get gerudo bow chest in lake
+- Glide suit to tower, get shrine, get gerudo bow chest in lake (weak durability, 2x fuses, long distance, plenty more in lightning temple)
 - Fast Travel Gerudo Canyon, grab wing SE on sky island, recall launch to town and get shrine
 - Get gerudo spear from town leaning against wall on north side of town (very weak 20 durability, but 2x's fuses)